doantai95/hapyak-embed-api/README.md

 **resetVariables (optional)**

+**getData(name)**

+Returns the value of the variable by `name`.
+If the method is called without any argument, it returns an object hash of all variable values.

+**setData(name, value)**

+Sets the value of the variable by `name`.
+If the second argument is omitted, the key value is cleared.

+If the first argument is `null` or if there is one parameter that is an object, that object is used as a hash of multiple variable values to be set.

 If set to true, all track variables set by quizzes, clicks or iframe scripts will be cleared before loading.

+Note that on `HapyakEditor`, this method is asynchronous, so values that are set will not be  reflected by `getData` until the `data` event is triggered.

 ### Advanced Options